-We all know that traveling is not cheap, and the city of Tel Aviv is certainly not one of the cheapest destinations to visit.
-Having said that, it is possible to visit Tel Aviv on a budget.
+We all know that traveling is not cheap, and the city of Tel Aviv is no exception.
+But with a little forethought and creativity, it is possible to enjoy Tel Aviv on a budget.
 Along with the expensive hotels and restaurants, Tel Aviv boasts a number of affordable accommodation options and plenty of cheaper places to eat.
 With bus passes and bike rental systems, there are plenty of ways to cut down spending in Tel Aviv.
-In order to stick to your budget in Tel Aviv, we have put together a useful list of ways to save money whilst traveling through this fascinating city.
+In order to stick to your budget in Tel Aviv, we have put together a useful list of tips to help you save money while traveling through this fascinating city.

 For a fun and cheap way to get around the city, hop on a bike through the city’s Tel-o-Fun rental system.
 This fantastic transport system is comprised of 200 bike rental stations across the city that are available 24 hours a day, seven days a week.
 All you have to do is walk up to a rental station and purchase an access fee.

 A daily access fee is 17 ILS (4.87USD), or, a three day access fee is 48ILS (13.75USD).
 Upon returning the bicycle you will then pay a usage fee depending on how long you have used the bike for.
 Any journeys less than 30 minutes are free of charge so you should be able to get from one attraction to another for no extra fee.
 Journeys between 30 and 60 minutes cost 6ILS (1.72 USD).
 This system enables visitors to explore Tel Aviv and coastal areas by bike whilst saving money on taxis and public transport to experience Tel Aviv on a budget.